eiomra/cashtokenplugin/readme.txt

 be redirected to after they have successfully generated their token.

-Use this shortcode to display all posts [cashtoken_posts]
+Use this shortcode to display all posts [cashtoken_posts] You can also access data in JSON format using siteurl/wp-json/cashtoken/v1/tokenposts Happy Building!

-Happy Building!